Emergency physicians’ group calls on state attorney general to investigate Bellingham doctor’s firing

 Dr. Ming Lin, who worked at PeaceHealth St. Joseph Medical Center for 17 years, was terminated Friday by TeamHealth, a nation staffing firm under contract with the hospital to provide emergency department personnel.
 Lin had become a high-profile figure on the Seattle medical community during the COVID-19 outbreak by speaking up on social media about the need for more medical supplies and stronger standards to protect health care workers.

+In a statement posted Saturday on Twitter, TeamHealth said Lin technically was not fired and remains employed by the company, but will no longer work at PeaceHealth St. Joseph Medical Center.
+A PeaceHealth St. Joseph spokesman on Friday confirmed Lin’s termination, but declined to comment further because Lin was not directly employed by the hospital.

-The American Association of Emergency Medicine, in a statement issued Saturday, condemned Lin’s firing and challenged the legality of TeamHealth’s business structure and Lin’s termination. “[TeamHealth’s] hand in this termination is not only inexcusable but likely impermissible,” the statement said.
+The American Association of Emergency Medicine, in a statement issued Saturday, condemned Lin’s removal and challenged the legality of TeamHealth’s business structure and Lin’s termination. “[TeamHealth’s] hand in this termination is not only inexcusable but likely impermissible,” the statement said.
 It called on state Attorney General Bob Ferguson’s office and the Washington State Medical Commission to launch inquiries.

 Dr. Robert McNamara, a Philadelphia emergency room physician and former president of the American Association of Emergency Medicine, said the organization has rallied its members in Washington to complain to regulators about TeamHealth’s system of physician employment.
 He contends it violates state law prohibiting the corporate practice of medicine, a guardrail intended to prevent profiteering from eroding standards of care.